shubhg17/color-switcher/README.md

 ---
 ## 🚀 Features

--Clickable buttons: Red, Green, Blue, Yellow to change the page background.
+- Clickable buttons: Red, Green, Blue, Yellow to change the page background.

--Built with HTML, CSS, and JavaScript.
+- Built with HTML, CSS, and JavaScript.

--Lightweight and beginner-friendly.
+- Lightweight and beginner-friendly.

--Easily extensible: add more colors by adding new buttons.
+- Easily extensible: add more colors by adding new buttons.

 ---
 ## 📁 File Structure